 The little train of Montmartre is a well-known sight in the district and gently winds its way up the hill.
 It loops around Place Blanche, embarking visitors on a 40-minute tour with commentary to discover the major local sights.
 An original and novel tour that is a must do!

 Fancy a romantic and unusual outing?
-Hop into a mythical 2CV for a night tour of the capital, and discover its finest monuments: the Arc de Triomphe, the Garnier Opera House, and Notre-Dame plus of course, Montmartre to finish!
+Hop into a the 2 CV Paris Visite or the mythical 2CV for a night tour of the capital, and discover its finest monuments: the Arc de Triomphe, the Garnier Opera House, and Notre-Dame plus of course, Montmartre to finish!

 And to be sure of seeing all the sights, call on an expert!
 There are many guided tours available to explore the Butte.
 To stroll along the streets of the most Bohemian district of Paris with a local, two guided tours are available in French, English, Spanish, German, Italian or Portuguese, depending on the day.